aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 * Overlap matrices :math:`M_{mn}`, initial projections with SCDM :math:`A_{mn}` (QuantumESPRESSO ``pw2wannier90.x``)
 * Wannierisation (``wannier90.x``)

-The output of the workflow includes several nodes, including the projectabilities and interpolated band structure, that we are going to inspect after the run.
+The output of the workflow includes several nodes, among which the projectabilities and interpolated band structure, that we are going to inspect after the run.